knnan/obsidian-vaults-yggdrasil/Markdown tutorial + obsidian features.md

 ```

+- [ ] fasd
+	1. hello
+	2. this is fine
+	3. but i dont want to do this aains myself
+	4.
 - [x] what i want to do now.
 -  [[Markdown tutorial + obsidian features#use `***` for horizontal line]] afsd this a things
 - i dont want to do
+-
 ### this is not alrightfsd
 **okay now what do i do**